L&YR Class 5: Class 6

 Other superheated locomotives also arose from conversions.
-There were eventually 44 conversions, 26 were of the Aspinall engines (which gained a Belpaire firebox at the same time), 18 of Hughes' own version with Belpaire firebox.
+There were eventually 44 conversions, which were carried out between 1914 and 1931; 26 were of the Aspinall engines (which gained a Belpaire firebox at the same time), 18 of Hughes' own version with Belpaire firebox.

 When Hughes introduced his classification system around 1919, the more powerful superheated locomotives were designated Class 6, non superheated locomotives being Class 5.

 The locomotives passed to the London, Midland and Scottish Railway (LMS) in 1923.
 LMS numbers were 10900–10954, except for 9 which were converted after the grouping without being renumbered.

 Horwich Lot 1 comprised 10 locomotives; the rest 20 each.